flerovious/iris-deployment-templates/README.md

 After generating `main.py`:

 1. Review and adjust the configuration if needed.
-2. Ensure [Pulumi](https://www.pulumi.com/docs/get-started/install/) is installed and configured.
+2. Ensure Pulumi is installed and configured.
 3. Run `pulumi up` in the directory containing `main.py` to deploy your infrastructure.
 4. Once deployed, your IRIS Flask application will be running on AWS and accessible via the EC2 instance's public IP or DNS.

 ## Contributing

 Contributions to improve Irisheimer are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to the [GitHub repository](https://github.com/flerovious/iris-deployment-templates).

 ## License